SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 </p>

-In this case, GPUs with more memory are required to load all layers into VRAM, so the most cost efficient options are the cheapest instances with a A100 GPU.
+In this case, GPUs with more memory are required to load all layers into VRAM, so the most cost-efficient options are the cheapest instances with a A100 GPU.

 Although the CPU-only options are much less performant (a single A100 delivers 20+ tokens/second, while 32 vCPUs provide overall 3-4 tokens/second), there are